 secured lock Secured with SHA-256 Encryption

-What are the keep right and move over laws in Minnesota?
+What are the laws regarding keeping rights and moving over in Minnesota?

-You should keep right in Minnesota unless passing a slower vehicle traveling in the same direction (the vehicle must be going under the posted speed limit).
+You should stay right in Minnesota unless you are passing a slower vehicle and traveling in the same direction (the vehicle must go under the posted speed limit).

 Minnesota updated its keep right law on August 1st, 2019 to make sure slow drivers keep right.